 For those looking for a truly rugged experience, Channel Islands National Park offers camp sites for those willing to bring their own tents and food.
 Enjoy a feeling of true self-reliance in an area rich with flora and wildlife, knowing you’re about as far away from it all as you can get!

 Any vacation is great, but to really feel free, sometimes you need to escape from the cities entirely.
-Regardless of the landscape you want to escape to, the many locations for camping Santa Barbara will be sure to satisfy.
+Regardless of the landscape you want to escape to, the many locations for camping Santa Barbara will be sure to satisfy just as much as any of our vacation villas.